micro-community/docs/pages/concepts/platform.markdown

 and want to focus on Go based microservices development in the cloud.
 That's what we're here for.
 Where Netlify is the frontend.
 Micro is the backend and M3O is the host.

-We're offering a free Dev tier to start which provides the following:
+We're offering a Dev tier to start which provides the following:

 - Fully managed Micro as a Service
 - Public API endpoints
 - Private repo support
 - Upto 5 collaborators
-- Upto 5 services
+- Upto 10 services
 - Fair usage limits

 ## Getting Started